 This is the first method I always recommend because, put simply, it’s brought me the most business, hands down.

 A cold email is like a less intrusive version of a cold call.
-It’s when you send an email to a person you’ve not yet spoken with to discuss your product or service.
+It’s when you send an email to a person who’s not yet familiarized with you to discuss your product or service.
 That’s why we say that person is “cold.”
-They’re not yet familiar with you.
+They don’t know you yet.

 Just to clarify, a cold email is very different from a spam email.